Courvix-Network/OpenVPN-DDoS-Protection/README.md

 ![Array Length](https://i.imgur.com/AZm75PL.png)

-Our next segment contains an array length of the packet ID which is the next segment in the packet.
+Our next segment contains an array length of the packet ID which is 1 byte.
 Since this is the first packet received, both of these things are set to 0 bytes.
 This is very similar to the Message ID field in the packet.
 Knowing this, we can end our BPF filter with udp[45]=0x00 and udp[46:4]=0x00000000.

 So far we now have udp[8]=0x38 and udp[37:4]=0x00000001 and udp[45]=0x00 and udp[46:4]=0x00000000 but we should be a little bit more specific.
 We are using the UDP protocol and our OpenVPN port is 41100, so we should tell iptables BPF to accept packets with that port only as well.
 Our final BPF filter becomes